 Our investment objectives are to generate both current income and capital appreciation through debt and equity investments primarily in U.S. middle-market private companies in the form of mezzanine debt, senior secured loans and equity investments.
-We consider our core assets, by value and investment focus, to consist of subordinated debt, second lien secured debt and, to a lesser extent, equity investments.

 PennantPark Investment seeks to create a diversified portfolio that includes mezzanine debt, senior secured loans and equity investments by investing approximately \$10 to \$50 million of capital, on average, in the securities of middle-market companies.
 We expect this investment size to vary proportionately with the size of our capital base.
 The companies in which we invest are typically highly leveraged, and, in most cases, are not rated by national rating agencies.
 If such companies were rated, we believe that they would typically receive a rating below investment grade (between BB and CCC under the Standard & Poor's system) from the national rating agencies.
-In addition, we expect our debt investments to range in maturity from three to ten years.
+In addition, we expect our debt investments to generally range in maturity from three to ten years.
 In this prospectus, we use the term "middle-market" to refer to companies with annual revenues between \$50 million and \$1 billion.

 The level of our investment activity in our core assets depends on many factors, including the amount of debt and equity capital available to middle-market companies, the level of merger and acquisition activity for such companies, the general economic environment and the competitive environment for the types of investments we make.
-We have used, and will continue to use, the proceeds of our public offering's of securities and of our credit facility in accordance with our investment objectives.
+We have used, and will continue to use, the proceeds of our public offerings of securities and of our credit facility in accordance with our investment objectives.